Mega Man Battle Network: Yai Ayanokoji and Glide.EXE

 Yai Ayanokoji (綾小路 やいと, Ayanokōji Yaito). known as Yai Ayano in the English anime and manga, is Lan's classmate and friend and the operator of Glide.EXE (グライド, Guraido).
+In the first game only, her Navi's name is spelt Glyde.EXE instead.
 She is younger than the other main characters, as she skipped grades due to her intelligence, and, in the anime, operates out of her father's company, AyanoTech (Gabcom).
 In the anime, and sometimes the games, she secretly adores Chaud after he helped guide her out of a stuck elevator.

+Yai is voiced by Kanamaru Hinako in the original Japanese version and by Jocelyne Loewen in the English dub.

+Glide.EXE is voiced by Yasuhiko Kawazu in the original Japanese version and by Ted Cole in the English dub.

 Eugene Chaud and ProtoMan.EXE

-Eugene Chaud (伊集院 炎山, Ijūin Enzan), known as Chaud Blaze in the English anime and manga, is the son of IPC's (BlazeQuest in English) president, and the operator and creator of ProtoMan.EXE.
+Eugene Chaud (伊集院 炎山, Ijūin Enzan), known as Chaud Blaze in the English anime and manga, is the operator and creator of ProtoMan.EXE (ブルース.ＥＸＥ, Blues.EXE).
+He is the son of the president of IPC, which was renamed BlazeQuest in the English anime and manga.
 Aside from the introduction he gives in the first game, he is exclusively referred to by his surname, Chaud.
 His mother died when he was young, and he was forced into becoming the vice-president of his father's corporation, a position which contributed to his initial cold attitude towards Lan.
 Over time, he gains more respect for Lan and begins to open up to others, but maintains his serious outlook during battle.
 In the games, he is an Official NetBattler who meets Lan while investigating a water shortage that WWW caused.
 He is introduced as a ruthless operator who takes his job seriously and will delete any Navis who get in the way, and despite originally seeing Lan as a pest, they slowly became friends.